-May 21, 2021, 09:50 AM by JP Emerson
+May 21, 2021, 09:50 AM

 So your in the market for a classic car.
 Like any major purchase, doing your homework is imperative, but just in case your buddy with a killer set of tools gives you a hot tip about a cool car sitting on a lot or just waiting to be scooped up on line, here's a short list to help you understand exactly what you'll likely hear.